mpv-player/mpv/DOCS/interface-changes.rst

       deprecation was to make sure no API user gets broken by a sudden behavior change)
     - remove previously deprecated vf_eq
+    - remove that hardware deinterlace filters (vavpp, d3d11vpp, vdpaupp) changed their deinterlacing-enabled setting depending on what the --deinterlace option or property was set to.
+Now, a filter always does what its filter options and defaults imply.
+The --deinterlace option and property strictly add/remove its own filters.
+For example, if you run "mpv --vf=vavpp --deinterlace=yes", this will insert another, redundant filter, which is probably not what you want.
+For toggling a deinterlace filter manually, use the "vf toggle" command, and do not set the deinterlace option/property.
+To customize the filter that will be inserted automatically, use the "@deinterlace" filter label with --vf-defaults.
+Details how this works will probably change in the future.
+    - remove deinterlace=auto (this was not deprecated, but had only a very obscure use that stopped working with the change above.
+It was also prone to be confused with a feature not implemented by it: auto did _not_ mean that deinterlacing was enabled on demand.)
  --- mpv 0.26.0 ---
     - remove remaining deprecated audio device options, like --alsa-device Some of them were removed in earlier releases.